Sahasrith-B/Analog-Low-Dropout-LDO-Regulator-Design-in-180nm-CMOS/README.md

 ### 4. Miller Compensation

-**Method 1 Miller compensation** is used to improve loop stability.
+**Miller compensation** is used to improve loop stability.
 A compensation capacitor and nulling resistor are incorporated in the feedback loop to control the dominant pole and improve phase margin.

 ---